lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/02-SQL-design/README.md

 - Do you know what a schema is?
 - What's the relation between tables?
-- Could you draw the database scheme behind facebook? airbnb?
+- Could you draw the database scheme behind Facebook?
+Airbnb?
 Take a bit of paper and have a go!